nMckenryan/ConnectBush/README.md

 # ConnectBush

-## A simple Linktree clone for collating Social Media Links and displaying offers.
+#### A simple Linktree clone for collating Social Media Links and displaying offers.
 Live version on https://connect-bush.netlify.app/

+#### Offers a simple way for staff to quickly change the offers available by using the Airtable interface

 ### Features

 - VueJs Interface
 - CSS handled by Tailwind/PostCSS
-- Background by particles-bg-vue
+- Background by particles-bg
 - LinkTree integration

 ## TODO: